rust-lang/rust/src/tools/miri/README.md

     /// Performs conversion of path separators as needed.
     ///
     /// Usually Miri performs this kind of conversion automatically.
 However, manual conversion
-    /// might be necessary when reading an environment variable that was set of the host
+    /// might be necessary when reading an environment variable that was set on the host
     /// (such as TMPDIR) and using it as a target path.
     ///
     /// Only works with isolation disabled.